-This high-quality .925 sterling silver casting grain ensures excellent results for silver jewelry applications and in virtually any casting method, producing a bright white finished metal.
+This high-quality .925 sterling silver round shot casting grain ensures excellent results for silver jewelry applications and in virtually any casting method, producing a bright-white lustrous finished metal.
 "Sterling" is the term used to describe silver alloy that contains 92.5% silver and 7.5% copper; legally, 7.5% of any metal may be used, with the product still marked "sterling."
 The silver and copper that are used to produce the alloy are kept in an oxygen-reduced atmosphere during the melting and pouring process to ensure optimum deoxidation.
 Casting metal, because it comes ready to melt and pour into your mold, is fast and efficient to use and, because it is professionally produced, you can count on consistent, repeatable quality and composition over time.
+Rio Grande experts take every precaution to ensure our silver casting grain is oxygen-free.
+The metal is continually kept in an oxygen-reduced atmosphere during the melting and pouring process to ensure optimum deoxidation.
+We have an entire division devoted to producing the finest casting grain available.

 Applications: For virtually any casting method.